griffinnewbold/COMS-4156-Service/README.md

 # COMS-4156-Project
 GitHub Repo for Team Project

+## Postman Test Documentation
+View the list of API calls made over the network using post man fully documented with the received result and parameters: https://documenter.getpostman.com/view/30499865/2s9YR85tUY

+## Endpoints
+This section describes the endpoints that our service provides, as well as their inputs and outputs.
+See the "Postman Test Documentation" section for in-depth examples of use cases and inputs/outputs, especially for file uploads and downloads.

+#### POST /register-client
+* Expected Input Parameters: N/A
+* Expected Output: networkId (String)
+* Registers the client with the service, should be done only ONCE per the lifetime of the client.
+This endpoint MUST be called prior to any other calls being made.
+Upon success, the <code>networkId</code> is returned.
+Upon failure <code>"An unexpected error has occurred"</code> is returned.

+#### POST /upload-doc
+* Expected Input Parameters: network-id (String), document-name (String), user-id (String), contents (MultipartFile in the request body)
+* Expected Output: A String indicating the status of the upload.
+* Uploads the provided document to the database.
+Ideally you upload a document prior to performing other api calls but it is not an issue if you do not do this, you'll just have no luck.
+Upon success: <code>"File uploaded successfully"</code> is returned.
+Upon failure: <code>"File didn't upload"</code>.

+#### PATCH /share-document
+* Expected Input Parameters: network-id (string), document-name (string), your-user-id (string), their-user-id (string)
+* Expected Output: A String indicating the result of the operation.
+* Shares the specified document with the specified user, Upon success: <code>"The document has been shared with the desired user"</code> is returned.
+If the specified user already has access to the document then <code>"This document has already been shared with the desired user"</code> is returned.
+If the calling user (represented by your-user-id) does not have access to the document then <code>"Your user does not have access to this document"</code> is returned.
+If the specified document is not present in the database then <code>"no such document exists"</code> is returned.
+If anything happens while the operations are taking place that is unexpected then <code>"An unexpected error has occurred."</code> is returned.

+#### DEL /delete-doc
+* Expected Input Parameters: network-id (String), document-name (String), your-user-id (String)
+* Expected Output: A String indicating the status of the deletion.
+* Deletes the specified document from the client's network in the database.
+Upon success <code>"Your document was successfully deleted"</code> is returned.
+If the specified user does not have access to the document then <code>"Your user does not have ownership of this document"</code> is returned.
+If the specified document does not exist then <code>"no such document exists"</code> is returned.
+If anything happens while the operations are taking place that is unexpected then <code>"An unexpected error has occurred."</code> is returned.

+#### GET /check-for-doc
+* Input: network-id (string), document-name (string), your-user-id (string)
+* Output: A JSON object containing the following fields:
+* * clientId (string): the network-id
+* * wordCount (integer): the word count of the document
+* * docId (string): a unique document ID
+* * title (string): the document-name
+* * userId (string): the users with access to this document, represented as a string with '/' characters separating individual user IDs
+* * fileString (string): The Base64 encoded document text.
+* * previousVersions (list): A JSON list of previous versions of the document, with each list entry containing the following fields:
+* * * clientId (string): see above
+* * * wordCount (integer): see above
+* * * docId (string): see above
+* * * title (string): see above
+* * * userId (string): see above
+* * * fileString (string): see above

+#### GET /see-previous-version
+* Expected Input Parameters: network-id (String), document-name (String), your-user-id (String), revision-number (int)
+* Expected Output: A JSON object containing the following fields:
+* * clientId   (String): see description under 'GET /check-for-doc'
+* * wordCount  (int): see above
+* * docId      (String): see above
+* * title      (String): see above
+* * userId     (String): see above
+* * fileString (String): see above
+* Retrieves the specified previous version of a document if it is able to be retrieved.
+Upon success see above for details on what is returned.
+If the specified user does not have access to the specified document then <code>"Your user does not have access to this document"</code> is returned.
+If an invalid revision number is provided then <code>"This is not a valid revision number</code> is returned.
+If the specified document does not exist then <code>"No such document exists"</code> is returned.

+#### GET /see-document-stats
+* Input: network-id (string), document-name (string), your-user-id (string)
+* Output: A string containing document information, including word count, how many users have access, and number of revisions stored.

+#### GET /generate-difference-summary
+* Input: network-id (string), fst-doc-name (string representing the first document name), snd-doc-name (string representing the second document name), your-user-id (string)
+* Output: A string containing difference information between the two given documents, including word count difference, user count difference, and version count difference.

+#### GET /download-doc
+* Exoected Input Parameters: network-id (String), document-name (String), your-user-id (String)
+* Optional Input Body: A JSON string containing a document to be downloaded.
+* Expected Output: HTTP OK Status along with the raw text contents of the document in the response body.
+* Retrieves the raw contents of the document and returns it with <code>HTTP OK Status</code> upon success.
+If a JSON body is provided it it takes precedent and the other parameters do not matter.
+If the JSON body is present and malformed then an <code>HTTP BAD_REQUEST Status</code> is returned along with <code>"The request body is malformed"</code> in the response body.
+The following assumes no JSON body is present in the HTTP request and some failure occurs: If the specified user does not have access to the specified document then <code>HTTP FORBIDDEN Status</code> is returned along with <code>"You do not have ownership of this document"</code> in the response body.
+If the specified document does not exist then <code>HTTP NOT_FOUND Status</code> is returned along with <code>"No such document exists"</code> in the response body.
+If an unexpected error occurs then <code>HTTP INTERNAL_SERVER_ERROR Status</code> is returned along with <code>"An unexpected error has occurred"</code> in the response body.

+---

+## Tools used
+This section includes notes on tools and technologies used in building this project, as well as any additional details if applicable.

+* Firebase DB
+* Maven Package Manager
+* GitHub Actions CI
+  * This is enabled via the "Actions" tab on GitHub.
+  * Currently, this just runs a Maven build to make sure the code builds on branch 'main'.
+* Checkstyle
+  * We use Checkstyle for code reporting.
+Note that Checkstyle does NOT get run as part of the CI pipeline.
+  * For running Checkstyle manually, you can use the "Checkstyle-IDEA" plugin for IntelliJ.
+* SonarQube
+  * TODO: Will do static analysis with SonarQube in second iteration.
+* JUnit
+  * JUnit tests get run automatically as part of the CI pipeline.
+* Cobertura
+  * We use Cobertura for generating code coverage reports.
+* Postman
+  * We used Postman for testing that the APIs work.

 ## Building and Running
 You can build our project using the build command in IntelliJ using Java 17.
 From there, you can hit the "Run" button to start the service.